You are here:

 Questions to Consider

-- How do the authors of the report describe students in the “600” schools?
-How do they describe the schools?
+- How did the authors of the report describe students in the “600” schools?
+How did they describe the schools?

-- The authors are describing a part of the NYC school system more than fifty years ago.
+- The authors were describing a part of the NYC school system more than fifty years ago.
 What parts of their description seem similar to schools in NYC today?
 What parts have changed?

-- Based on the other documents here, how do you think students who attended the “600” schools?
+- Based on this document and others on the “600” schools, how do you think students who attended the “600” schools would have described their schools?
 How would their descriptions have compared to those of the report’s authors?

 References